 On December 22, 2017, the U.S. President signed into law new legislation, referred to as the Tax Cuts and Jobs Act of 2017 ("U.S. Tax Reform"), that significantly revises the Internal Revenue Code of 1986, as amended.
 Among other things, the new legislation reduces the U.S. corporate income tax rate, subjects interest deductions to potential limitations, alters the expensing of capital expenditures, adopts elements of a territorial tax system, includes a one-time mandatory deemed repatriation tax on accumulated non-U.S. earnings of U.S. entities, and introduces certain anti-base erosion provisions.
-The legislation will affect our tax position and the cash taxes of our U.S. entities and will have a corresponding impact on our consolidated financial results starting in the fourth quarter of our fiscal year 2017.
-Notwithstanding the reduction in the corporate income tax rate, we continue to assess the overall impact of the legislation, and there can be no assurances that it will have an overall favorable impact on our business, financial condition or effective tax rate.
-In addition, the legislation requires interpretations and implementing regulations by the Internal Revenue Service (IRS), as well as state tax authorities, and could be subject to potential amendments and technical corrections, any of which could lessen or increase certain adverse impacts of the legislation.
+Since the passing of U.S. Tax Reform, additional guidance in the form of notices and proposed regulations which interpret various aspects of U.S. Tax Reform have been issued.
+As of the filing of this document, additional guidance is expected.
+Changes could be made to the proposed regulations as they become finalized, future legislation could be enacted, more regulations and notices could be issued, all of which may impact our financial results.
+We continue to assess the overall impact of the legislation, and there can be no assurances that the additional guidance will have an overall favorable impact on our business, financial condition or effective tax rate.
 If we are unable to manage the adverse impacts of the legislation, they could have a material effect on our financial condition, results of operations and cash flows.

 We recognize deferred tax assets and liabilities based on the differences between the financial statement carrying amounts and the tax basis of assets and liabilities.
-Our deferred tax assets, net of valuation allowances, totaled approximately \$608 million and \$840 million at December 31, 2017 and 2016, respectively, which, for 2017, reflects the remeasurement of our net U.S. deferred tax assets as a result of U.S. Tax Reform.
+Our deferred tax assets, net of valuation allowances, totaled approximately \$663 million and \$608 million at December 31, 2018 and 2017, respectively.
 We regularly review our deferred tax assets for recoverability and establish a valuation allowance if it is more likely than not that some portion or all of a deferred tax asset will not be realized.
 If we are unable to generate sufficient future taxable income, if there is a material change in the actual effective tax rates or if there is a change to the time period within which the underlying temporary differences become taxable or deductible, then we could be required to increase our valuation allowance against our deferred tax assets, which could result in a material increase in our effective tax rate.